 Not ready to go full-on chestnut?
 Make like Olivia Palermo, whose hair starts with a deep chocolate brown color and slowly transitions to chestnut at the ends.
 "This has a cool dark brunette base with caramel tips to break up the darkness, giving a softness to the skin tone," Colombini says.
 "The straight side part gives a very '90s feel."

 Apparently, ombré chestnut hair is alive and well (and extremely stunning).
 Colombini describes this look as a "cool dark brunette base ombréd into golden honey highlights throughout the ends."
 Plus, the half-up half-down loose curls pay tribute to the Brigitte Bardot era, which we dig.

 Ciara's espresso locks border black and are as sultry as they are rock and roll.
 To protect the color, Friedman recommends avoiding shampooing too often and keeping hair in tip-top shape with the KHairPep K18Peptide Masque—"it repairs, strengthens, and doesn't weigh down the hair," she says.

 We get all the Pretty Woman feels with Julia Roberts's vivid red-brown hue.
 Colombini says to ask for a "warm brunette chestnut base mixed with lighter golden tones for dimension" if you're aiming for this look.
 Throw on a center part with loose, lived-in waves for an effortless, I-just-woke-up-like-this vibe.

 Priyanka Chopra Jonas

 Priyanka Chopra Jonas's honeyed chestnut locks are oozing with dimension.
-"Someone that has warmer olive skin tones can look great in both warm and cool hair color hues, and vice versa with cooler skin tones," says Colombini.
+"Someone that has warmer olive skin tones can look great in both warm and cool hair color hues, and vice versa with cooler skin tones," Colombini says.
 "The key is to have dimension—that, and a multi-tonal hair color, is complementary to any skin tone."